 - Vary the speed of the push-up.
 Sprinting push-ups feels much different, and develops muscles differently than an extremely slow push-up.

 Remember to try these out in various sets, as well.
 No two sets should have the same style of push-up.
 So now that we’ve laid the foundation, what else can you add to your workout?

 Get More Out of Your Exercises.
 Go PRO!

 Generally used by bad gym coaches to convince people they don’t like exercise, calisthenic exercises are an easy and cheap way to get some exercise in.
 They can build muscle, too, although it’s going to take more work than weightlifting.
 They’re also ideal for maintenance: after all, you need to get your body moving.

 - Pull-ups.
 If you can hang off of something, and it will support your weight, pull-ups are a great option for maintaining and increasing body strength.
 If something is too low, try bending your legs at the knee and see if that works.

-- Bodyweight unges.
+- Bodyweight lunges.
 A good lunge can work your entire leg and lower back.

-Working muscle groups against each other is great exercise, because it builds both groups at once.
+Working muscle groups against each other is a great form of exercise as it builds both groups at once.
 The key to dynamic tension is to remember: the slower the better.
-All of the dynamic exercises you try should at least be on a five count.
-Also remember to breathe slowly; breathe in on contraction and out when relaxing.
+All of the dynamic exercises you try should at least be on a five-count.
+Also, remember to breathe slowly; breath in on contraction and out when relaxing.